tpavlek/tpavlek-site-statamic/content/collections/pages/reviews.md

   Feel free to ask any questions or drop recommendations on any of those platforms or by firing me off an [email](mailto:troy@tpavlek.me)
 ---
-I love the Fringe, and I think you should, too.

-But the Fringe is overwhelming.
-It's hard to know where to go, and what to see and with over 200 shows, it's easy to just throw your hands up and not go at all.

-But that would be a mistake, so I'm here to help.

-I go to dozens of shows a year, so I know what's been good in the past, and is likely to be good this year.
-And I'll update this page as I see more and more shows throughout the fest.
+Edmonton International Fringe Festival 2025 Reviews

+Hi, I'm Troy.
+I've been Fringing a long time and I'll see a couple dozen shows a year.
+The Fringe can be overwhelming, but with my reviews, hopefully we can get you to a show you'll like.

 The reviews on this page represent _my opinion_ (but I have a very good opinions).

 Lean about what **stars/recommended** mean in these reviews [by reading more here →](/fringe/what-do-ratings-mean)